Evander Holyfield vs. Mike Tyson II: The fight

 During another clinch, Tyson bit Holyfield's left ear.
 Holyfield threw his hands around to escape the clinch and jumped back.
 Tyson's second bite just scarred Holyfield's ear.
-At the time of the second bite, Lane did not stop the match, and both combatants continued fighting until time expired.
+At the time of the second bite, Lane failed to notice it and did not stop the match, and both combatants continued fighting until time expired.
 The men walked back to their respective corners, and when the second bite was discovered, the match was halted again.